andrea-nisco/andrea-nisco/README.md

 * An Android social network application.
 * A card game for iOS.
 * Hospital critical data management software.
-* Development work on the Pynq z2 embedded board, focusing on implementing a Laplacian filter—a challenging yet fascinating project.
+* Development work on the Pynq z2 embedded board, focusing on implementing a Laplacian filter.
+A challenging yet fascinating project.

 ## 📄 LinkedIn

-Per saperne di più sul mio percorso professionale, visita il mio [Profilo LinkedIn di Andrea Nisco](https://www.linkedin.com/in/andrea-n-217612137/).
+If you want to know more about me, visit my LinkedIn profile: [Profilo LinkedIn di Andrea Nisco](https://www.linkedin.com/in/andrea-n-217612137/).

 ## 📫 Contact Me
 Feel free to reach out to me for collaborations or inquiries at andreanisco@gmail.com.